The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 5. Repeat.

 ### Feedback on Coding Assignments

+In order for a coding assignment to be marked as "Complete", it must pass at least 75% of the automated tests (though you should always strive to pass 100% of the tests!).

+For example, an assignment with 10 automated tests requires 8 passing tests to be marked "Complete".

+**There is no limit to the number of times you can submit an assignment.** As such, you are encouraged to **always submit your assignments on time to ensure that your instructor can provide you feedback and support** to complete your assignments.

 To support you in your growth as a software engineer, your instructor may provide feedback on any of the following areas (roughly in order of importance):